Yanguang Cao, Ph.D.

 2318 Kerr Hall, 301 Pharmacy Lane, CB# 7569, Chapel Hill, NC, 27599

-The Cao Lab’s research is broadly focused on pharmacokinetics/pharmacodynamics, and systems pharmacology/biology.
-Dr. Cao combines molecular imaging and computational modeling tools to study cancer, the immune system, and immunotherapy.
-Specifically, he has designed several molecular imaging techniques to track immunotherapeutic antibodies or effector cells (NK or T) in the living systems to understand their disposition behaviors, interactions with the target cells, and the mechanism of actions and resistance.
-He uses computational models to deconvolute the multiplex and multilateral interactions among tumor, the immune system, and immunotherapy, disclosing the dynamics and mechanisms of the immune system in response to the constantly evolving tumors.
+The Cao Lab’s research is broadly focused on quantitative systems pharmacology (QSP), pharmacokinetics/pharmacodynamics (PK/PD), and systems biology.
+Dr. Cao combines molecular imaging and computational modeling tools to study the immune system and immunotherapy.
+Specifically, his lab employ QSP modeling approaches coupled with molecular imaging and statistical modeling to resolve the mechanistic complexities of antibody PK/PD, disease progression and evolution, and immunodynamics.
+His group uses QSP and computational models to deconvolute the multiplex and multilateral interactions among disease, the immune system, and antibody therapies, disclosing the dynamics and mechanisms of the immune system in response to the constantly evolving diseases.

 The Cao Lab is currently pursuing the following topics: